vsohail/KitchenNinja/README.md

  * (PM notes by Harshit) When knife hits an object partially, results in multiple objects being sent off track.
 Needs a fix of some sort
 * Week 4
  * Start working on initial level
- * Tune controls on left/right machete with respect to ingredients
+ * Tune controls of machete with respect to ingredients
  * (PM notes by Harshit) Create some timing mechanism in game instead of inifinte levels
 * Week 5 (TODO) PM suggestion
  * Design extra levels